 The scene demonstrates how Murphy had done everything he could possibly do to protect Charlie, but somehow he missed something important, and that is what took Charlie away from him and eventually led to his death.

 Going by the "Execution" ending, the game is how Murphy views himself, and/or how he wants others to view him.

 As more or less a helpless victim who's been through a lot of undeserved shit and fought back.
 "I never killed anyone who didn't deserve it," he tells JP.
 Charlie's murder, motivated by spite?
-That was the work of some boogeyman or an evil pedophile, certainly not Murphy himself.
+That was the work of some kind of boogeyman, certainly not Murphy himself.
 How dare one even suggest he killed his son, he tells the kid in the orphanage.
 Besides, just look at what Charlie's death did to him

 .
-Murphy ended up all alone in prison, having to deal with mean inmates and a bitchy ex-wife.
+Murphy ended up all alone in prison, having to deal with sick inmates, a jerk of a warden and a bitchy ex-wife.
 Coleridge's death was all Sewell's

 fault, all his idea.
 He was framed!
-Don't you feel sorry for him?
+Why don't you feel sorry for him?

 The boy in the monastery was Daniel Stephens, the other boy that Napier murdered.